arashzandi/chewing_gum/README.md

 A virtual environment for installing the python packages is required.
 Below Python `virtualenv` is used as an example.
 ```
+git submodule update --init # to download the GUM dataset
 virtualenv venv
 source venv/bin/activate
 pip install -r requirements.txt